Glutamine: The Missing Link to Boost Sports Performance

 Suppose you're working out hard, and suddenly your progress stalls.
 Recovery slows down, and fatigue persists.
 What’s missing?
 Glutamine, the often-overlooked hero of athletic performance.
 This essential amino acid does far more than aid muscle repair.
 It serves as a metabolic regulator, immune booster, and endurance enhancer, all rolled into one.

 During intense training, its levels drop significantly, leaving your body vulnerable to muscle breakdown, weakened immunity, and sluggish recovery—the trifecta of performance roadblocks.
-Fortunately, supplementing with glutamine aids in preserving lean muscle mass, reducing inflammation, and replenishing energy stores, ensuring you recover faster and come back stronger.
+Fortunately, supplementing with glutamine aids in preserving lean muscle mass, reducing inflammation, and replenishing energy stores.

 For athletes pushing their limits in HIIT, endurance sports, or strength training, optimizing glutamine intake is crucial.
 It means fewer sick days, faster progress, and a body primed for peak performance.